 We first posted about you back in February of 2015.
 Your debut EP, EP1 was just fixing to drop.
-How have things changed for you
+How have things changed for you since that time?

-Hair’s longer, shows are getting bigger and fresher, having less baths and taking more showers, we’ve met Khal Drogo from game of thrones.
+Hair’s longer, shows are getting bigger and fresher, having less baths and taking more showers, we’ve met Khal Drogo from Game of Thrones.

 Your debut album is due to release in January, we reviewed the track listing recently and noticed that Loveblood and several others

 are included on the LP.
 What was the reasoning behind putting these previous released songs on the debut?

 They just seem to work well with each other.
 They’re made from the same cloth, it’s the same material, one outfit.

 Beautiful Karma, is the translation of your bands name from Sanskrit.
 As a band do you all believe in the

 concept of Karma?